-22 Foundation plan, dimensions in mm (in)

-When installing outdoors, consideration must be given to providing correct protection against lightning.
+- 22 Foundation plan, dimensions in mm (in) - When installing outdoors, consideration must be given to providing correct protection against lightning. - 1.
+Prepare the foundation at the place of installation.

 Erect the post and mount it securely on the foundation using 4 fixing screws (to be provided by the customer 1).